Funnyshoot/Gizmos/README.md

 	-display Name X/Y/Z 					DONE
 	-for each Gizmos in SceneGizmoAsset			DONE
-	-all 4 variable editable by selected gizmo		DONE -revertable to post edit			INC
+	-all 4 variable editable by selected gizmo		DONE -revertable to post edit			DONE
 		-auto saved change				DONE
 -scene view
 	-show only gizmos